- Docket Number

 LMEC is a nominal 500-megawatt (MW) combined cycle licensed as the Pittsburg District Energy Facility.
 LMEC consists of two trains of combustion turbine generators with a steam turbine generator.
 The combustion turbine trains include exhaust stacks and step-up transformers, heat recovery steam generator units, steam turbine generator units and their transformers, and water treatment and cooling towers.
 A 115-kilovolt high voltage switchyard is on the west side of the project site.
 Reclaimed water for turbine cooling is supplied from the Delta Diablo Wastewater Treatment Facility located in the City of Antioch.

-On May 18, 2011, the CEC approved a PCA (TN 60704) to make efficiency improvements, by increasing the turbine firing temperature, to the Advanced Gas Path in the existing turbines S-1 and S-3.
+On May 18, 2011, the CEC approved a PTA (TN 60704) to make efficiency improvements, by increasing the turbine firing temperature, to the Advanced Gas Path in the existing turbines S-1 and S-3.

 Power Plant Certification and Exemption Processes